C9Glax/OsuKeysounds/README.md

 # Usage
 Download latest Release (on the right side) and run `OSU Keysounds.exe`.

-#Disclaimer
+# Disclaimer
-This is basically a LowLevel Keylogger.
-Proceed at own risk.
+This program might be detected as a KeyLogger.
+Read the code.